 QuickOPC on .NET

 Are you having difficulties incorporating OPC data into your .NET solution?
 Need to do an OPC.NET application quickly and in quality?
 If so, QuickOPC comes to the rescue.
-You can use the "original" .NET Framework, or you can switch to NET Core (based on the .NET Standard specification), and develop multi-platform projects, for Microsoft Windows and Linux.
+You can use the "original" .NET Framework, or you can switch to .NET 6+, and develop multi-platform projects, for Microsoft Windows and Linux.